 see the DEM again.
 A script is available that traces the flow path of water

-from any cell in the DEM to to the edge of the DEM.
+from any cell in the DEM to the edge of the DEM.
 To activate this script,

-location in "sodempl."
-Click on as many points as you wish.
-The
+on any location in "sodempl."
+Click on as many points as you

-lines that have been drawn are graphic objects in ArcView.
-To remove these
+wish.
+The lines that have been drawn are graphic objects in ArcView.
+To

-graphics, select Edit / Select All Graphics and then select Edit
+remove these graphics, select Edit / Select All Graphics and then

-outlet to the ocean, included in the study because its drainage area also
+a separate outlet to the ocean, included in the study because its drainage